pangpang20/gaussdb-python/docs/api/dns.rst

     Raise `~gaussdb.OperationalError` if connection is not possible (e.g. no host resolve, inconsistent lists length).

-    See `the PostgreSQL docs`__ for explanation of how these params are used, and how they support multiple entries.
+    See `the GaussDB docs`__ for explanation of how these params are used, and how they support multiple entries.

     .. __: https://www.postgresql.org/docs/current/libpq-connect.html